Founder of our Institute: Professor Ting-sui GE (T.S. K那)

-The Institute of Solid State Physics (ISSP), Chinese Academy of Sciences (CAS), was founded by Prof. T.S.
-K¨º, a worldwide well-known solid-state physicist and metalurgist, in March 1982.
+The Institute of Solid State Physics (ISSP) in Hefei, Chinese Academy of Sciences (CAS), was founded by Professor T.S.
+K那, a worldwide well-known solid-state physicist and metallurgist, in March 1982.

 T.S.
-K¨º(Ge Tingsui) was a professor, director and honorary director of the Institute of Solid-State Physics, Chinese Academy of Sciences.
-He earned his B.S. in physics at Tsing Hua University, China, in 1937, his M.S. in physics at Yenching University, China, in 1940, and his Ph.D. in physics at the University of California at Berkeley in 1943.
-During his career, he has been a staff member at the Massachusetts Institute of Technology, a research associate at the University of Chicago, a visiting professor at the Max-Planck-Institut f¨¹r Metallforschung, and guest professor at INSA de Lyon.
-He is the inventor of the Ke type torion pendulum and discoverer of the Ke grain-boundary internal friction peak.
-He also proposed the Ke grain-boundary model of disordered atomic groups.
-Dr. Ke has received several honors and awards, including citations for his participation in the Manhattan Project and the Long-Range Radar Project.
-He has published more than 240 papers.
+K那 (3 May 1913 每 29 April 2000) was a professor, director and honorary director of the Institute of Solid State Physics in Hefei, and the member of the Chinese Academy of Sciences.
+He earned his B.S. in physics at Tsinghua University in Beijing in 1937, his M.S. in physics at Yenching University in Beijing, in 1940.
+He obtained his PhD in physics at the University of California at Berkeley, USA in 1943.
+During his career, he has been a staff member at the Massachusetts Institute of Technology, Cambridge, MA, a research associate at the Institute for the Study of Metals, University of Chicago, Chicago, IL, a visiting professor at the Max-Planck Institut f邦r Metallforschung in Stuttgart, Germany, and guest professor at Institut National des Sciences Appliqu谷es de Lyon (INSA Lyon) in France.

 He is the inventor of the K那- type torsion pendulum (i.e. low-frequency torsion pendulum bears his name) and discoverer of the K那 grain-boundary internal friction peak in metals and metallic alloys.
 He also proposed the K那 grain-boundary model of disordered atomic groups.